 How Do I Protect My Work?

 The good news is that a work is considered copyrighted as soon as you create it.
 So, as I’m typing these words, they are simultaneously copyrighted under the law.
 As a result, you don’t have to do anything beyond creating your work (which, sadly, is the hard part).
-However, holding a registered copyright is extremely helpful if you find yourself in litigation if you have to deal with a copyright violation.
-With a registered certification you will be given a certificate of registration, will be eligible for statutory damages and attorney’s fees in successful litigation, and if the registration occurs within 5 years of publication, then it is considered prima facie evidence.
+However, holding a registered copyright is helpful if you find yourself in litigation.
+With a registered certification they will give you a certificate of registration.
+And your work will be eligible for statutory damages and attorney’s fees in successful litigation, and if the registration occurs within 5 years of publication, then it is considered prima facie evidence.